 - Written work is to be sent in the form of a PDF file for each piece of work.
 Each piece must contain a coversheet.
 Please do not send individual pages as separate files.
 JPEG of JIFF images are not acceptable.

-When we have received an application we will consider your GCSE and AS achievements (or their equivalent) and your predicted grades.
+When we have received an application we will consider your GCSE and National 5 achievements (or their equivalent) and your predicted grades.
 However, we are interested in potential as well as achievement, so don't feel you must have perfect grades to make an application.
 If you have good grades and a strong personal statement and reference on your UCAS form and a good pre-interview test score (where appropriate), we may invite you for an interview in December.